Yannick Bisson: Early life

 Bisson was born in Montreal, Quebec, and is of French and English ancestry.
-He moved to Toronto, Ontario, as a teenager and his acting career began when he was still in high school.
+He moved to Toronto, Ontario, as a teenager and his acting career began, when he was still in high school.
 His father, noting his son's interest in acting, encouraged him to reply to a newspaper advertisement seeking "child actors".

 Career

 Bisson's first major role was in the 1984 CBC movie of the week Hockey Night, alongside Megan Follows and Rick Moranis.
 He starred in the Canadian television series Learning the Ropes from 1988 through 1989.
 From 1994 through 1997, he starred in the syndicated action series High Tide, co-starring Rick Springfield.
 He moved back from Los Angeles to Vancouver, British Columbia in 1998 when he was cast as the lead in CBC'S Nothing Too Good for a Cowboy.
 From 2000 though 2004, he had a recurring role as attorney Brian Tedrow on the Showtime drama Soul Food.

 He starred as FBI agent Jack Hudson in the PAX TV series Sue Thomas: F.B.Eye and in the short-lived CBC drama Nothing Too Good for a Cowboy.

-He appeared on Falcon Beach in season two as well as in several Lifetime cable movies, such as Crazy for Christmas and I do (but I don't), and the Disney Channel movie Genius.
+He appeared on Falcon Beach in Season 2 as well as in several Lifetime cable movies, such as Crazy for Christmas and I do (but I don't), and the Disney Channel movie Genius.
 Bisson was a guest star on Flashpoint and starred in the television movies Brothers by Choice and Keshan.
 He appeared as Jon in all of the Roxy Hunter movies to date.
 Bisson is featured in a series of commercials for CIBC.
 He starred in the 2001 TV movie Loves Music, Loves to Dance based on the book by Mary Higgins Clark.
 He provided the voice of Ferdie in the children's animated series Maxie's World.

 Bisson plays the lead in the CBC Television drama series Murdoch Mysteries and made his directorial debut with the show's fourth-season episode "Buffalo Shuffle".

-Starting on December 30, 2013, Bisson starred as a preschool teacher in The Adventures of Napkin Man on CBC Television.
+Starting on December 30, 2013, Bisson starred as Mr. Anthony, a preschool teacher in The Adventures of Napkin Man on CBC Television.